RilDev/gh-packages/README.md

 [GitHub acquired NPM in 2020](https://github.blog/2020-04-15-npm-has-joined-github/).
 So if you want, you can publish your package on Github instead of NPM.
 I would __not__ recommend you to do so because I had issues with it.
 When I tried to publish my package on Github, it ended-up not showing on my NPM account and not being searchable on [npmjs.com](npmjs.com).
 However, it is downloadable via `npm i package-name`.
 If you've had more success than me with this, please open an issue to let me know.

 For more information please head to the [Official GitHub Documentation: Configuring npm for use with GitHub Packages](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages)

+## Feature Request & Improvement

+Would you like a new feature?
+[Open an issue here!](https://github.com/RilDev/gh-packages/issues)

+Found a typo or would like to improve the docs?
+[Open a PR here!](https://github.com/RilDev/gh-packages/pulls)

 ## Thanks